(also known as: conjunction effect)

 Explanation: Actually, that is not the case.
 “Someone’s pet dog”, assuming a real dog and not some robot dog, would also be a member of the canine species.
 Therefore, the canine species includes wolves, coyotes, as well as your neighbor’s Shih Tzu, who is likely to bite you just because he’s pissed for being so small.

-Explanation: It would be fallacious to say that Mr. Pipp is more likely to be a gay man—even if we found out that Mr. Pipp worked nights as a dancer at a drag queen show.
-There is a 100% chance Mr. Pipp is a man, and a smaller chance that he is a gay man because the group “man” includes all the members of the group “gay man”.
+Explanation: It would be fallacious to say that Karen is more likely to be a mom—even if we found out that Karen spent an hour each day at the playground with other moms.
+There is a 100% chance the Karen is a woman (we know she is female), and a smaller chance that she is a mom.

 Exception: When contradicting conditions are implied, but incorrectly stated.

-In the example above, the way the question reads, we now know that there is a 100% chance Mr. Pipp is a man and a smaller chance that he is a gay man.
-However, if the questioner meant to imply, “straight man” or “gay man” as the choices, then it could be more of a poorly phrased question than a fallacy.
+In the example above, the way the question reads, we now know that there is a 100% chance Karen is a woman and a smaller chance that she is a mom.
+However, if the questioner meant to imply, “not a mom” or “mom” as the choices, then it could be more of a poorly phrased question than a fallacy.